 Write papers and presentations that demonstrate critical thinking, clear organization, and professional style, grammar, and spelling.

 Represent their design services to potential clients or employers and manage different aspects of the graphic design process.

 Identify current areas of strength and prepare and maintain a portfolio of their best design work in print or on the Web.

 Develop competence in various print design genres including poster design, logo/branding design, magazine layouts, cover design, and packaging.

 Classes start in January, May, and September.
 To apply to this online Graphic Design Degree program, you'll need to complete our degree application, write an application essay, provide 5-10 samples of art or design, and order transcripts from high school or colleges attended.

 "As a trained graphic designer, I really like helping students select their program options.
 They're getting to take classes I'd like to take myself!" – Mhelanie Hernandez, Senior Admissions Advisor

 Whenever you're ready, talk to our friendly Admissions admissions staff or sign up for an Open House.

 To take this online program, you'll need a computer with an Internet connection as well as additional software and supplies.

-Review program requirements for the Associate Degree in Graphic Design program below, and be sure to visit our Student Store for discounts on hardware and graphic design software.
+Please check course syllabus pages or the catalog for detailed information on course requirements or proctored exams.
+Be sure to visit our Student Store for discounts on hardware and graphic design software.
 You must be an enrolled student to be eligible for educational discounts.